 Reinventing the Rustbelt

-American multi-national corporations are making an increasing share of their revenues and profits from their operations in foreign countries.
-They have the resources to make big moves in overseas market.
+Large American multi-national corporations are making an increasing share of their revenues and profits from their operations in foreign countries.
+They have the resources to make big moves in overseas markets.
 How do smaller firms get a piece of the global business action?
 John Torinus got Serigraph Inc. a mid-sized manufacturing company, started down the global road 20 years ago, and he learned a lot of hard-earned lessons along the way.
-The company now has 1200 employees in plants in Wisconsin.
+The company still exports.
+But its 450 employees are now in two main plants in Wisconsin.
 “We made plenty of mistakes, but we got some things right, too.”
 Torinus, who holds a master’s degree in International Relations from the University of Stockholm, would like to help other companies successfully navigate the waters of global commerce.
-His talk about lessons learned works best when there is lots of dialog with the audience after his initial remarks.
+His talk about lessons learned in his expansion and later retreat to the U.S.

 Do Green and Gold